 Taking advantage of the youth bulge

-Job creation is particularly important for those countries that are further along in the demographic transition.
-Due to a decline in fertility rates in recent decades, countries such as Tunisia, Brazil and Bangladesh no longer show high population growth rates.
-However, they have a youth bulge, i.e. a large working-age population relative to the total population.
-Under the right conditions, the age structure reffered to as a demographic bonus can be transformed into a demographic dividend.
-Nevertheless, if increasingly well-educated young people remain without income opportunities and prospects, a youth bulge can lead to tensions.
-These countries must quickly develop and implement careful demographic policy to create opportunities for the young and to prepare for ageing societies in future.
+Job creation is particularly important for countries that are further along in the demographic transition.
+Due to a decline in fertility rates in recent decades, countries such as Tunisia, Brazil and Bangladesh no longer have high population growth rates.
+However, they have a youth bulge, i.e., a large working-age population relative to the total population.
+Under the right conditions, this age structure referred to as a demographic bonus can be transformed into a demographic dividend.
+Nevertheless, if increasingly well-educated young people remain without income opportunities and prospects, a youth bulge can lead to social conflict.
+A forward-looking population policy in these countries must urgently create opportunities for today’s youth and simultaneously prepare for an ageing population in the future.

 Ageing as a challenge

 Countries that have gone through the demographic transition barely contribute to global population growth anymore.
 Due to low fertility rates, many are already experiencing a decline in their populations and are increasingly ageing.
-As a result, the median age is over 45 in Italy, Portugal and Germany and even 48 in Japan.
+As a result, the median age is around 45 in Portugal and Germany, 47 in Italy and 49 in Japan.
 In these countries, the ratio of elderly people to the working-age population is steadily rising, putting increasing pressure on social security and pension systems.
 With ageing baby boomer cohorts in many high-income countries, it is increasingly urgent for governments to develop and implement sustainable population policy solutions for the challenges posed by this stage of demographic change.